Last Updated on September 20, 2023

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-While there has been plenty of research that has disproved this ratio of 7 to 1, it seems people continue to believe it.
-The formula could be based on an idea that dogs live to 10-ish years and humans can live to 70, however, we’re not quite sure when it first started.
+There has been plenty of research since then that disproves the 7:1 ratio, it seems people are still holding on the idea.
+This formula may have been based on the idea that dogs live to about 10 years old and humans up to 70, but honestly, we’re not quite sure when it started.

-So while the 7-1 rule is easy to remember and calculate however, it’s sadly incorrect.
+Therefore, while the 7-1 rule is easy to remember and calculate, it’s unfortunately incorrect.

-The proper method to convert human years into dog years is more difficult.
+The best method of converting human years to dog years is more difficult.

-- The very first year of a dog’s life is approximately 15 years human.
+- The very first year of a medium-sized dog’s life is about 15 years for humans.

-- From that point onwards each human year is equal to the equivalent of four to five dog years.
+- From that point forward each human year is equal to either four or five dogs years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.